markgerald/order-aws-serverless/README.md

 From same endpoint, you can use 2 get methods:
 - /{id} - Get a specific order
 - / - Get all orders
+- / - post create an order
+- /{id} - put update an order
+- /{id} - delete an order